 Lois Lilley Howe

 In 1894, Lois Lilley Howe of Cambridge, MA, received her first commission for a residential project.
-Prior to that, Howe – who completed a two-year “Partial Architecture” course at MIT in 1890 - worked as a draftsman at a Boston firm.
+Before that, Howe – who completed a two-year “Partial Architecture” course at MIT in 1890 - worked as a draftsman at a Boston firm.
 When Howe placed second – behind MIT classmate Sophia Hayden - in a nationwide design contest for the Women’s Building at the 1891 Chicago Columbian Exposition, her career took off.

 By 1900, she was established in the Boston-Cambridge area as an architect with her own practice and staff.
-Perhaps it was providential that one of her draftsman was another MIT architecture graduate – Eleanor Manning of Lynn, MA.
+Perhaps it was providential that one of her draftsmen was another MIT architecture graduate – Eleanor Manning of Lynn, MA.

 Lois Lilley Howe (left) and Eleanor Manning (right).